drtamermansour/horse_trans/README.md

 Coding guidelines in this project
 ---------------------------------
-- All the scripts of the project are housed in the script folder
+- Fork the horse_trans repository to your Github account, clone it to your local machine, and Configure Git to sync your fork with the original repository (if you want).
+To learn more about doing this, you can check the [github documenation](https://help.github.com/articles/fork-a-repo/)
 - The "main.sh" script represents the index page of the whole project.
-Scripts that I used for any special functions which are not referenced in the main script are found in a subfolder called "special".
-- All the directory structure of the project goes back to a common working directory.
-You need to assess the path of your working directory to the variable myRoot at the beginning of the main script
+The first section of the main script should construct the basic diretory structure for you.
 - Preparation of the input data:
       <p align="center">
          <img src="directory_structure.png" width="300"/>
       </p>
-   * Every tissue has a separate folder carrying its name (maximum 14 letter)
+   * Every tissue has a separate folder carrying its name (maximum 14 letter).
+All tissue folders should be housed in the prepdata folder (a folder that was created in the previous step)
    * Every RNAseq library should have a separate folder in the corresponding tissue folder.
    * The library folder name should have this format:
       - start with PE_ or SE_ according to the sequencing type